 - Increase product stickiness, making you harder to replace

 - Connect with more leads, opportunities, and customers through co-selling and co-marketing initiatives

+- Make sure your potential tech partner shares overlapping customers and/or ideal customer profiles or target markets by account mapping with Crossbeam.
+Overlap is a chance for both of you to deliver more value to your customers by improving their workflows, and in turn, their product adoption and customer loyalty.
 The success of an integration depends on how well it solves your customers’ problems.
 If customers don’t use your integration and it doesn’t make their lives better, then all the hours and money you invested could be a total waste.

 When tech partnerships go wrong